Active Response Training

 Weekend Knowledge Dump- November 16.
 2018

 Knowledge to make your life better.
 If you have some free time, check out some of these links this weekend.
 Down Range Radio #593: Shotguns as a Self-Defense Tool An excellent resource on all things shotgun.
-Home-Defense Shotgun Handling: Advice from the Experts For even more shotgun content, check out these words […]
+Home-Defense Shotgun Handling: Advice from the Experts For even more shotgun content, check out these […]

 Posted on November 16, 2018 by Greg Ellifritz in Weekend Knowledge Dump